 If YES, DesignLab invites you to apply for the Transdisciplinary Master-Insert Programme Shaping Responsible Futures.
 This academic programme will be taught by enthusiastic academics from all over the university, and will involve working in transdisciplinary teams on addressing complex societal challenges.

 The curriculum of the Transdisciplinary Master-Insert programme is designed for master's students from all academic disciplines.
-It consists of six modules (5 EC each, 30 EC in total) and is to be pursued full-time (Quarter 2 and Quarter 3) prior to starting a graduation assignment:
+It consists of six modules (5 EC each, 30 EC in total) and is to be pursued full-time (Quarter 2 and Quarter 3) ideally prior to starting a graduation assignment:

 - Transdisciplinary working: Taking multiple world perspectives into account, bridging disciplines, and creating value by synergising expertise.